-Popular software packages like Cubase VST, Logic Audio and StudioVision Pro all show performance improvements with high CPU speeds and additional RAM.
+Popular software packages like Cubase VST, Logic Audio and VisionDSP all show performance improvements with high CPU speeds and additional RAM.
 A high performance system benefits from the following:

-- Fast CPU Intel is the best PC choice.
+- Fast CPU For the best Macintosh performance, use a G3 processor.
+Intel is the best PC choice.
 CPUs from other manufacturers often don't perform as well at the same rated clock speeds and may have variant implementations of important sections like the FPU (Floating Point Unit). - A system "boot" drive and a separate drive for audio - A reliable video card with current drivers.
-Some cards offer acceleration that "hog" the PCI bus and creates data logiams. - AGP (Advanced Graphic Port) capability for the graphics card is preferable as it gets the video off of the PCI bus.
+Some cards offer acceleration that "hog" the PCI bus and creates data logjams.
+For Macintosh, use on-board video or an Apple-approved video card. - AGP (Advanced Graphic Port) capability for the graphics card is preferable as it gets the video off of the PC's PCI bus.